project-gemmi/benchmarking-fft/README.md

     kissfft        1583 us    5766 us

 Here, PocketFFT is compiled with SSE1 support only.
-It is significantly faster when compiled with AVX support.
+It is faster when compiled with AVX support.
 I haven't tried AVX-512.

 ### 3D performance